Integration vs. interoperability: What’s the difference?

 A key benefit of interoperability for healthcare IT companies like Spok is speed to market and the ability to spend more time focusing on new innovations.
 For example, as Spok uses standards in interoperability to qualify or certify our conforming partners, we can deploy new interoperable solutions with little to no impact on development resources.
 This leaves us with much more time for executing on what our solutions can do for our customers with data.

 Spok is deeply committed to advancing interoperability.
-Not only do we dedicate significant internal resources to enhancing the interoperability of the Spok Care Connect platform with more than 300 systems, but we also work closely with our partners and participate in international initiatives to improve the way computer systems in healthcare share information.
+Not only do we dedicate significant internal resources to enhancing the interoperability of our solutions, but we also work closely with our partners and participate in international initiatives to improve the way computer systems in healthcare share information.

 Each year at the HIMSS conference, Spok is a key player in the Interoperability Showcase™, where we demonstrate the power of interoperability among our clinical communication platform, EHR systems like Epic and Cerner, and partners like Bernoulli Health, Philips Healthcare, and STANLEY Healthcare.
 We take real, common medical use cases, such as cardiovascular and diabetes risk and transplant care, and exchange and use data in real time to showcase how interoperability can improve care and outcomes.